FrankSkep/live-chat-frontend/README.md

     npm run dev
     ```

+4. Open the application:
+    Open your browser and navigate to `http://localhost:5177` to see the application running.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.